smazz/SpecialCharDataCleaner/README.md

 were removed or replaced & lists the new column headers.

 <br />
-<b>To make into an executable file install the latest version of PyInstaller and use the following:</b>
+**To make into an executable file install the latest version of PyInstaller and use the following:**

-PyInstaller  -F --icon=YourLogo.ico  --add-data "C:\Users\RESTOFPATH\;templates" app.py --name Your_Name
+`PyInstaller  -F --icon=YourLogo.ico  --add-data "C:\Users\RESTOFPATH\;templates" app.py --name Your_Name`